eclipse-ecsp/cache-utils/README.md

 2. [Clustered nodes](https://github.com/redisson/redisson/wiki/2.-Configuration#24-cluster-mode)
 3. [Sentinel nodes](https://github.com/redisson/redisson/wiki/2.-Configuration#27-sentinel-mode)

-`redis-cache` supports CRUD operations into the Redis server for these objects:
+`cache-utils` supports CRUD operations into the Redis server for these objects:

-- Any `IgniteEntity` type object along with the capability to add a score.
+- Any entity type object along with the capability to add a score.
 - Any `String` object along with its score.

-`redis-cache` also provides the capability to perform CRUD operations on a Map of `IgniteEntity` entities.
+`cache-utils` also provides the capability to perform CRUD operations on a Map of entities.

 <b>Each object has a `mutationId` which is meant to be returned in asynchronous operations</b>